cbdevnet/midimonster/backends/maweb.md

 This backend connects directly with the integrated *MA Web Remote* of MA Lighting consoles and OnPC instances (GrandMA2 / GrandMA2 OnPC / GrandMA Dot2 / GrandMA Dot2 OnPC).
-It grants read-write access to the console's playback controls as well as write access to the command line.
+It grants read-write access to the console's playback controls as well as write access to most command line and control keys.

 #### Setting up the console